DCSIMG

 The insurance company would be considered either the "employer" or the "owner" depending on the contractual arrangement.
 As the "employer" or the "owner" the company has very specific obligations to ensure that the diving crew are competent and that the ministry is properly notified of the operation.

-Diving Crew
+Diving crew

 As the "employer" or "owner", the insurance company must ensure that "one or more competent persons are appointed as diving supervisors for the diving operation".